 The Blended Retirement System (BRS) is the new military retirement plan, which went into effect on January 1, 2018.
-The BRS was passed by the Senate Armed Services Committee as part of the FY 2016 National Defense Authorization Act (NDAA).
+The Senate Armed Services Committee passed the BRS as part of the FY 2016 National Defense Authorization Act (NDAA).
 The 2016 NDAA featured several major proposals, including military retirement reform, personnel reform, and headquarters and management reform.

 One of the primary goals of the 2016 NDAA was to find areas for the Department of Defense (DoD) to save money.
 This came in many shapes and sizes, including reducing troop numbers, retiring old weapon systems, reducing the acquisitions of new weapon systems, and much more.
 Perhaps the biggest change happened to the military retirement system, which had seen few changes in the previous 70 years.